 On the surface, frugality and cheapness can seem similar — you’d rather not spend your money.
 There’s certainly nothing wrong with wanting to save.
-But there is a striking difference between being frugal and cheap.
+But there is a striking difference between being frugal and being cheap.

 You can save money in the moment if you’re cheap, but it could cost you more in the future as the items or services you buy quickly wear out or don’t fulfill your needs.